Music Therapy for Parkinson's Disease and Lewy Body Dementia

 The trial information does not specify whether you need to stop taking your current medications.
 However, it mentions that participants with carbidopa/levodopa on their medication list are eligible, suggesting you may continue taking these medications.

-How is music therapy different from other treatments for Parkinson's disease and Lewy Body Dementia?
+What prior data suggests that music therapy is safe for patients with Parkinson's disease and Lewy Body Dementia?

 Are You a Good Fit for This Trial?